Number Base Converter

 What number bases are supported?

-The tool supports four bases: Binary (base 2, digits 0-1), Octal (base 8, digits 0-7), Decimal (base 10, digits 0-9), and Hexadecimal (base 16, digits 0-9 and A-F).
+Four: binary (base 2, digits 0-1), octal (base 8, digits 0-7), decimal (base 10, digits 0-9), hexadecimal (base 16, digits 0-9 and A-F).
+All four sync live, so changing any one field rewrites the other three.

 How large of a number can I convert?